 The pieces are already mixed from the start.

-I used Ken'ichiro Takahashi 's program (thanks, URL below) to solve the
+as possible.
+I used Ken'ichiro Takahashi 's program (thanks, URL below)

 Look at a 2x2 square for the sake of simplicity.